ELKAMINA/42_ftcontainers/README.md

    *Why using Red Black Tree as Data Structure ?*

   Red Black Trees assures that the complexity is O(log2n) although it is roughly balanced compared to the AVL Tree.
+  Searching in AVL Tree is more efficient because it is balanced but insertion/deletion are more efficient bc less rotations are required.

 Glossary for MAP